hugs/hugs.io/_posts/2015-04-18-makerbot-and-the-osborne-effect.md

 "Some of the shifts we’ve just made, that’ve made some people grumpy.
 We are not sharing the design files for the body of the Replicator 2.
-That’s because it’s powder coated steel, and unless you have, like, an open-source steel bender, you’re not going to be able to do this, it’s not something you can do, at home."
+That’s because it’s powder coated steel, and unless you have, like, an open source steel bender, you’re not going to be able to do this, it’s not something you can do, at home."
 </blockquote>

 Really, that's it?
 Open source ends the moment it involves <a href="http://hackaday.com/2011/12/07/aluminum-bending-tutorial-and-a-diy-brake/">bending metal</a> and <a href="http://www.homediystuff.com/building-a-diy-oven-from-filing-cabinet/">powder coat paint</a>?
-Why not fund the creation of that open-source steel bender?
+Why not fund the creation of that open source steel bender?
 What's really going on here?

 After his Open Hardware Summit talk, Bre later tried to <a href="http://www.makerbot.com/blog/2012/09/24/lets-try-that-again/">lay the blame on cheap Chinese clones</a>, like the <a href="https://www.kickstarter.com/projects/mattstrong/the-tangibot-3d-printer-the-affordable-makerbot-re">Tangibot</a>.
 Others, and notably fellow MakerBot co-founder, Zach Smith, <a href="http://www.hoektronics.com/2012/09/21/makerbot-and-open-source-a-founder-perspective/">remained skeptical</a>, saying "I look at a move to closed source as the ultimate betrayal."
 For years, many continued to doubt Bre's statements.